Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: A fermionic field theory

 Showing that $L_X$ is in fact a Lagrangian is much more involved.
-Here one considers the double $X^\vee \sqcup_{\partial X} X$, obtained by gluing $X$ together with its opposite $X^\vee$ along the common boundary, which is smooth as we assumed product structure near the boundary (for details on this construction, see the appendix of \cite{AmmannDahlHumbert} or \cite[\S9]{BBW}).
+Here one considers the double~${X^\vee \sqcup_{\partial X} X}$, obtained by gluing $X$ together with its opposite $X^\vee$ along the common boundary, which is smooth as we assumed product structure near the boundary (for details on this construction, see the appendix of \cite{AmmannDahlHumbert} or \cite[Section~9]{BBW}).
 Then the space of smooth sections of the spinor bundle $\Sigma_{\partial X}$ is the direct sum of the space of boundary values for harmonic spinors on $X$ and the corresponding space for $X^\vee$ \cite[Lemma 12.3]{BBW}.
-Since the projection operator onto these subspaces are pseudodifferential operators of order zero \cite[Thm.~12.4]{BBW}, this result continues to hold for the $L^2$-closures of these subspaces.
-In other words, we obtain that $V_{\partial X}$ is the direct sum of $L_X$ and $L_{X^\vee}$. \\ This statement is true in much more generality (see \cite[\S XVII, Lemma B]{PalaisAtiyahSinger}), but in this special case, we can use the reflection symmetry of the double to identify $L_{X^\vee}$ with $\Gamma L_X$ and to obtain that the splitting $V_{\partial X} = L_X \oplus L_{X^\vee} = L_X \oplus \Gamma L_X$ is in fact orthogonal (see \cite[Thm.~3.12]{LudewigRoos}). \end{proof}
+Since the projection operator onto these subspaces are pseudodifferential operators of order zero \cite[Theorem~12.4]{BBW}, this result continues to hold for the $L^2$-closures of these subspaces.
+In other words, we obtain that $V_{\partial X}$ is the direct sum of $L_X$ and $L_{X^\vee}$.